Jual6332/StudyingCPlusPlus/README.md

+# StudyingCPlusPlus
-# A collection of C++ files and small projects for studying purposes
+A collection of C++ files and small projects for studying purposes